TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-03-02-we-do-not-need-senior-developers-we-need-senior-code-bases.md

     I think there is more than enough.
 What we need are **senior codebases**.
-tweet: "New Post on #php 🐘 blog: We Do Not Need Senior Developers, We Need Senior Codebases"
 ---

 Let's say we have 2 companies.